 The Budgetary Comparison Schedule reports revenues and expenditures on a budgetary basis where "actual" revenues are recognized when cash is received, and "actual" expenditures are recognized for cash disbursements.
 The accounting principles applied for reporting on a budgetary basis differ from those used to present the financial statements in accordance with GAAP.
-A reconciliation of the two for the fiscal year ended June 30, 2008, has been presented at the bottom of the Budgetary Comparison Schedule shown on the previous page of RSI and includes data presented, on this basis, for the fiscal year, and for adjustments made in the one-month lapse period, July 1 through July 31.
+A reconciliation of the two for the fiscal year ended June 30, 2009, has been presented at the bottom of the Budgetary Comparison Schedule.